This post may contain affiliate links. Please read our disclosure policy.

 - Bake in the preheated oven until the mushrooms are cooked through, and the cheese has melted.
 Serve warm.

 Tips for making the best vegetarian stuffed mushrooms

 - Choose mushrooms that are the same size.
 You can usually find “stuffing mushrooms” this time of year that are the perfect size and even.
 If you don’t, just try to pick ones that are as similar as possible so they cook evenly.

 - Wipe the mushrooms clean with a damp paper towel.
 I recommend that you don’t rinse your mushrooms.
 If you rinse them, their spongy texture will soak up too much liquid.
 And that can lead to soggy mushrooms.

-- Cook mushroom stems, onions and garlic before adding walnuts and herbs.
-It’s tempting to throw everything together in a pan and fry it together to make the stuffed mushrooms.
+- Cook mushroom stems, onions, and garlic before adding walnuts and herbs.
+It’s tempting to throw everything together in a pan and fry it to make the stuffed mushrooms.
 But the walnuts will get powdery if you add them to the pan immediately.
-Keep them and the herbs until the end for best texture and flavor.
+Keep them and the herbs until the end for the best texture and flavor.

 Frequently asked questions

-I like to use medium sized mushrooms for stuffing – nothing too big like a portobello as I want them to be served a finger food, and nothing too small so that I can load them with the stuffing!
-Crimini (baby bella) or white mushrooms both work really well.
-If you want to serve this as a sit down appetizer with a salad, you can then of course use a portobello.
+I like to use medium sized mushrooms for stuffing – nothing too big like a portobello as I want them to be served as finger food, and nothing too small so that I can load them with the stuffing!
+Crimini (baby bella) or white mushrooms both work well.
+If you want to serve this as a sit-down appetizer with a salad, you can then of course use a portobello mushroom.